Key takeaways

 DIY debt relief

 You can DIY (do it yourself) debt relief like you can with anything else.
-Most people start with strict budgeting and strategies like the snowball method (prioritize smallest amounts first) and the avalanche method (pay off highest interest rates first).
+Most people start with strict budgeting.
+Then employ strategies like the snowball method, prioritizing the smallest amounts first.
+Another option is the avalanche method.
+Here, you pay off the debt with the highest interest rates first.
 The right choice depends on the type of motivation you need.
 The snowball method will give you quick wins, while the avalanche method saves you money.

 Pros: Full control over repayment plan, no fees, improved financial literacy.